Why do you need to understand CPU names?

 Tier is a bit more complex.
 There are four processor tiers within each brand: 3, 5, 7, and 9.
 Think of tier as a general indicator of performance; as a rule of thumb, a higher tier number will indicate a more powerful and more expensive processor.

 Intel and AMD processors within the same tier should have comparable performance, assuming they’re from the same general time period.
-That is to say, a 2021 Ryzen 5 and Intel Core i5 CPU should perform similarly to each other, because they tend to have the same or similar core and thread counts (with the exception of Ryzen 9/Core i9).
+That is to say, a September-2022-released Ryzen 5 and Core i5 CPU should perform similarly to each other.

-You can read more about how the tiers differ in our PC-building beginner’s guide.
+You can read more about how these tiers differ in our PC-building beginner’s guide.

 A CPU’s generation indicates its age.
-Intel is currently on its 11th generation of processors, while AMD is on its 5th.
-Intel and AMD have roughly parallel generations; 11th-gen Intel is most similar to 5th-gen Ryzen, 10th-gen Intel is comparable to 3rd-gen Ryzen (there is no 4th-gen for some reason), and so on.
+Intel is currently on its 13th generation of processors, while AMD is on its 7th.
+Intel and AMD have roughly parallel generations; 13th-gen Intel is most similar to 7th-gen Ryzen.
+AMD releases new generations less frequently than Intel, so it’s best to compare generations based on relative release dates; the Intel generation released closest to an AMD generation is generally the best to consider “equivalent.”

 A CPU with a newer generation will be better than a comparable processor from an older generation.
 This is because processor IPC (instructions per cycle), core count, and thread counts generally increase over time.

 The processor’s model gives you the most exact idea of performance, at least within a specific generation.
 Model is a three-digit number (the last three in a CPU’s name).
-For instance, the i5-10400‘s model is 400.
+For instance, the Core i5-12400’s model is 400.

 AMD and Intel use very similar model structures.
-The higher the number, the more powerful a processor is (within same or parallel generations), so a Ryzen 5 5600 should be better than a Core i5-11400, and should be closely comparable to a Core i5-11600 (remember, 11th-gen Intel and 5th-gen Ryzen are “equivalent”).
+The higher the number, the more powerful a processor is (within same or parallel generations), so a Ryzen 5 7600X should be better than a Core i5-13400 (which, by the way, doesn’t exist yet), and should be closely comparable to a Core i5-13600K (remember, 13-gen Intel and 7th-gen Ryzen are “equivalent”).

 In the same vein, same-model different-generation CPUs should typically perform similarly to each other, with the newer processor having a slight advantage.
-Thus, an i5-11400 is better than an i5-10400, but not by a massive margin.
+Thus, an i5-12400 is better than an i5-11400, but not by a massive margin.

 Both AMD and Intel models always fall into the same tiers: